a20351766/udo.1.4.0/docs/source/network/network.md

 That's why there is usually more than one CA supporting a blockchain network -- different organizations often use different CAs.
 We're going to use four CAs in our network; one of for each organization.
-Indeed, CAs are so important that Hyperledger Fabric provides you with a built-in one (called *Fabric-CA*) to help you get going, though in practice, organizations will choose to use their own CA.
+Indeed, CAs are so important that Hyperledger UDO provides you with a built-in one (called *UDO-CA*) to help you get going, though in practice, organizations will choose to use their own CA.